The Bazaar Voice

 Why it works

-This kind of imagery enables shoppers to more easily picture how individual items will look on them because they can see real people — not just models — wearing and enjoying the products.
+This kind of imagery enables shoppers to more easily picture how the products look and perform because they can see real people — not just models — wearing and enjoying Iconic London’s makeup.

 2. Doritos: Provide content creation tools

-To keep users engaged with its brand, Doritos launched doritoslegionofthebold.com, a site where users can create branded images and videos that Doritos shares on its social media accounts.
+To keep users engaged with its brand, Doritos launched Doritos Legion of Creators, a site where users can create branded images and videos that Doritos shares on its social media accounts.

 Fans have created everything from snack-centric weather forecasts to pictures of themselves lounging in piles of nacho chips.
 Doritos keeps users engaged on the site with public challenges, such as its “oddly satisfying challenge,” which invites creators to make “hypnotizing” videos for a chance to be featured in its Instagram Stories.

-And the fan-made content, such as the post below, receives thousands of likes and comments.
+And the fan-made content, such as above, receives thousands of likes and comments.

 Why it works